mckaz/discourse-typecheck/docs/DEVELOPMENT-OSX-NATIVE.md

 ## Postgres 9.3

 OS X ships with Postgres 9.1.5, but you're better off going with the latest from Homebrew or [Postgres.app](http://postgresapp.com).
-Note that we currently do not support Postgres 10 [due to an issue with seed-fu](https://meta.discourse.org/t/discourse-appears-to-be-broken-with-postgres-10/71723).

 ### Using Postgres.app